Investing Taxes in Spain (2026):

 CGT, Modelo 720 & ETF rules

-Spain’s investment tax system has features that catch ETF investors off guard — a progressive CGT scale, a mandatory foreign asset declaration (Modelo 720), and a traspaso rule that benefits mutual funds but explicitly excludes ETFs.
+Spain’s investment tax system has features that catch ETF investors off guard — a progressive CGT scale, a mandatory foreign asset declaration (Modelo 720), a traspaso rule that benefits mutual funds but explicitly excludes ETFs, and an exit tax that affects long-term residents planning to relocate.
 This guide covers all of it.

 Some of the links on this site are affiliate links, meaning we may earn a commission at no extra cost to you if you sign up through them.
 This does not affect our reviews or recommendations — we only feature products we genuinely believe are useful for investors.
 This site provides educational content only, not personalized investment advice.
 Investments can lose value and past performance does not guarantee future results.
 You are responsible for your own financial decisions and for confirming the tax and legal rules that apply in your country.